StakeNow/SIWT-Deprecated/readme.md

 ```

 ## Creating a SIWT Message
-The message is constructed of the URL your d
-The only thing we need to create a message for signing in is the url of your dApp and the user's wallet address or pkh.
+The message is constructed from the URL of your dApp and the user's wallet address more specifically the private key hash (pkh).

 Create the message:
 ```